 Have YOU created your own Star Wars themed cosplay items?
 If so, SHARE with us in the comments!

-Jennifer Hayman is a wife, mom, and all around Star Wars fanatic living in Southwest Florida.
+Jennifer Beauvois is a mom and all around Star Wars fanatic living in Southwest Florida.
 Jennifer is also an active member of Rebel Legion, the “Good Guy” branch of the Star Wars costuming and charity group, the 501st.
 When she isn’t talking about Star Wars to anyone who will listen, Jennifer also loves racing sailboats, table top games, and crafting gifts for her friends and family.